13th January, 2022

 COSHH stands for the Control of Substances Hazardous to Health.
-There are a set of regulations (The Control of Substances Hazardous to Health Regulations) that requires you to control substances that are hazardous to health within your organisation.
+This set of regulations (The Control of Substances Hazardous to Health Regulations) require you to control substances that are hazardous to health within your organisation.
 So what is exactly is under the COSHH?

 So what is exactly is 'under the COSHH?'

 COSHH applies a variety of substances that can be found and used at work.
 Cleaning products, paints, inks, chemicals.
 Any substance that could be harmful to those handling it.

 And that doesn't always mean it would burn or corrode skin in immediate contact.
 Or that it would poison someone instantly.
 A harmful substance might irritate the skin, or cause breathing problems, or make your eyes sting.

 And it doesn't just apply to substances you purchase either.
 You might also create hazardous substances in your work processes, like mixtures, fumes and dust.

 Nearly every workplace will contain substances that can be hazardous to health.